igoormaurilio/igoormaurilio/README.md

 ## Hi 👋, i am Igor Maurilio!
 I'm 17 years old, i live São Paulo, Brasil
-Currently studying the second year of high school at the SESI institute (Social Service of Industry).
+Currently studying the third year of high school at the SESI institute (Social Service of Industry).
-In the second semester, I am also studying Systems Development at the Senai Suíço-Brasileira "Paulo Ernesto Tolle".
+In the third semester, I am also studying Systems Development at the Senai Suíço-Brasileira "Paulo Ernesto Tolle".